-Complaint Noof 20 In the matter of, Applicant and, an Attorney-at-law.
-AND In the matter of the Legal Practitioners Act, Cap.
-4:01.
-ToAttorney-at-law.
-Application has been made byof The Committee will sit at(place) ato'clock in thenoon.
-You may appear in person, or by an attorney-at-law.
+The Committee will sit at......(place) at......o'clock in the......orea the committee will sit at.......(place) at......o'clock in the the attorney-at-law.
 If you fail to appear the Committee may, in accordance with the Rules made under the Legal Practitioners Act, Chapter 4:01, proceed in your absence.

 You are required by the Rules made under the Legal Practitioners Act, Chapter 4:01, to furnish to the applicant and to the Secretary of the Committee, at least fourteen days before the day fixed for hearing, a list of all the documents on which you propose to rely.
+Legal Practitioners Act